A sampling algorithm to estimate the effect of fluctuations in particle physics data: The algorithm

 \section{The algorithm}

-The proposed approach to background discrimination is presented with reference to the general problem of decomposing a collection of particles from high-energy particle collisions into subpopulations of particles associated with different physics processes and described in terms of different PDFs.
+One of the distinctive features of the proposed approach is a population-based view of high-energy collision events at the particle level.
+This aspect focuses on decomposing a collection of particles into subpopulations that are associated with different processes and are described in terms of different PDFs.

-The input data set consists of a mixture of particles, some of which originated from a hard scattering of interest, others from background associated with low-energy strong interactions.
-Provided that the corresponding subpopulations can be characterized sufficiently well in terms of their kinematic properties, it is in principle possible to ask, for each particle, what the probability is for it to originate from signal as opposed to background.
-The algorithm samples iteratively from a posterior probability distribution that contains information on which particles are more likely to originate from one process as opposed to the other.
+The input data set consists of a mixture of particles, some of which originated from a hard scattering of interest, others from background.
+The algorithm uses properties of individual particles to decompose the mixture, iteratively sampling from posterior distributions that encode information as to which particles are more likely to originate from either process.

-As compared to classical mixture models, which typically rely on a parametric formulation that requires the shapes of the subpopulation PDFs to be known a priori, our statistical model is based on a more general mixture of the form:

-where subpopulation fractions $\alpha_j$ (``mixture weights") are required to sum to unity, i.e. $\sum_{j=1}^K \alpha_j=1$.
-In the present application, $x$ corresponds to particle pseudorapidity $\eta$, a kinematic variable related to particle polar angle $\theta$ in the laboratory frame by the expression $\eta=-\mbox{ln}(\mbox{tan}\theta/2)$, or to $p_T$ i.e. particle transverse momentum with respect to the beam direction.
+As compared to classical mixture models, which typically enforce given subpopulation PDF shapes, our statistical model is based on a nonparametric mixture of the form $F=\sum_{j=1}^K \alpha_j f_j(x)$, where the subpopulation fractions $\alpha_j$ (``mixture weights") satisfy $\sum_{j=1}^K \alpha_j=1$.
+In the present application, $x$ corresponds to particle pseudorapidity $\eta$, a kinematic variable related to particle polar angle $\theta$ in the laboratory frame in terms of $\eta=-\mbox{ln}(\mbox{tan}\theta/2)$, or to $p_T$ i.e. particle transverse momentum with respect to the beam direction.

-The PDFs $f_j$ are here defined in terms of regularized histograms of $x$, namely based on cubic spline interpolation of histogram bin contents.
-Additional PDF boundary conditions were used in \cite{gibbshep} in order to obtain a well-defined target distribution for the associated Markov Chain.
-However, such constraints are not necessary with this implementation: particles are here mapped to signal or background based on control sample templates and not using iteratively-updated PDF estimates as was done in \cite{gibbshep}, where a version of the algorithm closer to the traditional Gibbs sampler was used.
-This aspect will be mentioned again in the following when the pseudocode of the algorithm is discussed.
-The symbol $\varphi_j$ will be used to denote an estimate of PDF $f_j$ corresponding to a splined histogram of $x$ at a given iteration of the sampler.
+The PDFs $f_j$ are here defined in terms of regularized histograms of $x$, namely based on spline interpolation of histogram bin contents\footnote{This implementation makes use of the ALGLIB software library \cite{alglib}.}.
+This aspect is further discussed in \cite{gibbshep2_arxiv} with reference to the existence of a stationary distribution for the associated Markov Chain.
+The symbol $\varphi_j$ denotes an estimate of PDF $f_j$ corresponding to a splined histogram of $x$ at a given iteration of the sampler.
+Estimates of $f_j$ obtained from control samples are used to associate individual particles with signal or background on a probabilistic basis at each iteration of the algorithm (``mapping").
+The distribution of $x$ in the data set analysed is ultimately estimated as a splined histogram averaged over iterations.